 - 1. Completion of a minimum of 120 semester hours with a cumulative 2.0 GPA.
 The Bachelor of Public Administration requires a GPA of 2.5. - 2.
 A departmental major as specified by the department (A minor is optional). - 3.
 Completion of at least 45 hours of upper division (300 or 400 level) college course work. - 4.
 Completion of residency requirement, 30 hours of earned and graded (A, B, C, D) college hours at Park University.
-At least 15 of these 30 hours must be in the major core.

-5. Completion of the 37 hour Liberal Education requirement as listed below: Core Courses:
+At least 15 of these 30 hours must be in the major core. - 5.
+Completion of the 37 hour Liberal Education requirement as listed below:

-EN 105 First Year Writing Seminar I....
-3 cr.
-EN 106 First Year Writing Seminar II ..3 cr.
-MA 120 Basic Concepts of Statistics OR MA 135 College Algebra......
-3 cr.
-OR Any higher-level math course CA 103 Public Speaking OR TH 105 Oral Communication3 cr.
-ORCA 105 Intro to Human Communication CS 140 Introduction to Computers 3 cr.
-(May be satisfied by higher level course or departmental equivalent) Science course with a lab 4 cr.
-Liberal Education Electives At least 6 hours LE designated Social At least 6 hours LE designated Arts & At least 3 hours LE designated Natural & Physical Science LE 300 Seminar in Integrative & Interdisciplinary Thinking 3 cr.
-6. Completion of LE 100 First-Year Seminar
+Core Courses:

+EN 105 First Year Writing Seminar 13 cr

+EN 106 First Year Writing Seminar II 3 cr

+MA 120 Basic Concepts of Statistics

+OR

+MA 135 College Algebra3 cr

+OR

+Any high er-level math course

+Any nigher-level math course

+CA 103 Public Speaking OR

+TH 105 Oral Communication ......3 cr.
+OR

+CA 105 Intro to Human Communication

+CS 140 Introduction to Computers.....3 cr.
+(May be satisfied by higher level course or departmental equivalent)

+course of departmental equivalent)

+Science course with a lab4 cr.

+Liberal Education Electives

+At least 6 hours LE designated Social

+Science courses6 cr.

+At least 6 hours LE designated Arts &

+Humanities courses6 cr.

+At least 3 hours LE designated

+Natural & Physical Science

+(except computer science) courses3 cr.

+LE 300 Seminar in Integrative &

+Interdisciplinary Thinking3 cr.

+C 1: CIPIOSE IZ O

-(all first-time freshmen.)
+6. Completion of LE 100 First-Year Seminar (all first-time freshmen.)

-- 7. Passing the Writing Competency Test (WCT). note: English 105 and 106 and the WCT must be completed not later than the semester in which the student acquires 60 credit hours.
+- 7. Passing the Writing Competency Test (WCT).
+Note: English 105 and 106 and the WCT must be completed not later than the semester in which the student acquires 60 credit hours.
 For transfer students with 60 hours or more, these requirements, including the WCT must be completed during their first two semesters or their first three terms at the University.
 An administration fee is collected at the time the student registers.
-Further information about the WCT is available at www.park.edu/support and search "Test preparation." - 9.
+Further information about the WCT is available at www.park.edu/academicsupport-center and search "Test preparation." - 8.
+EN 306 Professional Writing in the Discipline ......3 cr. - 9.
 Majors must be declared prior to accumulating 60 hours of work.
 For transfer students with more than 60 hours, majors must be declared at the time of admission or during the first enrolled semester/term thereafter. - 10.
 Presentation of an application for graduation by established deadlines during the semester/term prior to the student's graduation.